jenkinsci/support-core-plugin/README.md

 ## <a name="casc"></a>Configuration as Code

-As of 2.68 support-core is compatible with [Jenkins Configuration as Code](https://github.com/jenkinsci/configuration-as-code-plugin) (CasC).
+As of 2.68 version, support-core is compatible with [Jenkins Configuration as Code](https://github.com/jenkinsci/configuration-as-code-plugin) (CasC).

 The configuration looks like: